HongPhuc89/fengshui-trainer/knowledge/structure/active-contexts/01-book-management.md

 - 🔄 Task 1: Create `Book`, `Chapter`, and `UploadedFile` entities.
 - 🔄 Task 2: Create `UploadModule` with `UploadController` for handling file/cover uploads.
 - 🔄 Task 3: Implement file upload logic (Supabase Storage) and save to `UploadedFile` table.
+- 🔄 Task 4: Integrate **AdminJS** for managing `Book`, `User`, and `UploadedFile` resources.
-- ❌ Task 4: Implement PDF parsing service (e.g., using `pdf-parse`).
+- ❌ Task 5: Implement PDF parsing service (e.g., using `pdf-parse`).
-- ❌ Task 5: Implement text content extraction and chapter segmentation logic.
+- ❌ Task 6: Implement text content extraction and chapter segmentation logic.
-- ❌ Task 6: Create CRUD endpoints for Books using uploaded file IDs.
+- ❌ Task 7: Create public API endpoints for fetching Books (User side).

 ## 📝 Active Decisions

 - **File Storage**: Files will be stored in **Supabase Storage**.
+- **Admin Interface**: **AdminJS** will be used for back-office operations (CRUD) to save development time on custom admin UIs.
 - **Upload Strategy**: Decoupled upload.
 First upload file/cover to get an ID, then submit Book creation with IDs.
 - **Parsing Strategy**: We will assume simple PDF structures for now.
 Complex layouts (multi-column) might need OCR or advanced libraries later.